Our Philosophy of Assessment -

 Our basic principles of assessment are:

-• Assessment should be continuous, ongoing, differentiated, and balanced.
+• Assessment should be continuous, ongoing, differentiated, and varied.

 • The purpose of and criteria for the assessment should be clearly communicated.

-• Students should play an active role in the assessment process.
+• Students should play an active role in the assessment process through goal-setting, rubric creation, and self reflection.

 • Assessment tools must be varied.